Doul00/ML_Notes/supervised_learning/naive-bayes-classifier.md

 Thus, we can build our classifier by following these steps:

-1. For each class, compute the prior
+1. For each class $$C_k$$, compute the prior $$p(C_k)$$
-2. Depending on the assumption you make about the distribution of the data, compute its parameters \(for example mean and std-deviation for the Gaussian Naive Bayes\)
+2. Depending on the assumption you make about the distribution of the data, compute the likelihood $$p(x | C_k)$$ \(for example mean and std-deviation for the Gaussian Naive Bayes\)
 3. Once you have the posterior for each class, keep the one with the highest probability.
 This is called the MAP decision rule \(Maximum a Posteriori\).
 It can be written $$\hat{y} = \underset{(1, ..., k)}{\arg\max} \text{ }p(x|C_k) p(C_k)$$

+###### Limitations:

+* Of course one of the biggest limitations of the Naive Bayes is the fact that it assumes that all your features are independant, which is not always the case.
+It is always good to run a pearson correlation test in order to find to which degree your features are correlated.
+* It makes strong assumptions about the distribution of your data.